tiansss/Classification/README.md

 ## How to run
-### Modify config.py with your own Google Cloud and MongoDB information.
+### Modify config.py with your own Google Cloud Storage and MongoDB information.
 ### Install requirements
 ```
 $ pip install -r requirements.txt